Help Center

 Finished parts are mostly resin, with limited strength, stiffness and heat resistance, which is not conducive to long-term storage.

-Available materials for 3D Printing
+Available materials for 3D SLA Printing

 Here is a list of our standard 3D printing materials available through our online platform.

-3D Printing Plastics
+SLA 3D Printing Plastics

-Standard white material (UTR 8360) HP-PA-12 PEEK
+Standard white material (UTR 8360) UTR Imagine Black UTR-8100 (transparent)

-Somos ® Taurus ASA
+UTR 8220 Somos ® Taurus UTR 3000

 Somos ® PerFORM